 Pro Tip: You can adjust the length of time the zoom effect occurs just by extending or shortening the zoom region on the timeline.

 Want to emphasize multiple objects with the fluid effect of a camera panning across the slide?

 Insert zoom regions next to each other on the timeline.
 This creates a panning effect that seamlessly shifts from one area of focus to the next.

 Want to mimic a conversation between characters but all you have is a set of static stock photos?
 Let zoom regions do the heavy lifting for you!
 Here’s how…

 Insert the number of zoom regions you need and position them on the timeline.
-Then, add callouts with text to your slide and align the callouts to the zoom regions on the timeline.
+Then, add captions with text to your slide and align them to the zoom regions on the timeline.
 Voilà!
 An engaging cinematic effect using static images.

 What are your favorite tips or tricks for applying special effects to your Storyline projects?
-Tell us about them by leaving a comment below.
+Tell me about them by leaving a comment below.